ryanmurphy42/Murphy2022BiphasicGrowth/README.md

 Preprint to appear soon.

-This repository holds experimental data and key Julia code used to generate figures in the manuscript.
+This repository holds key Julia code and the experimental data used to generate figures in the manuscript.

 Please contact Ryan Murphy for any queries or questions.